Ukrainian diaspora: 21st century

 As of 2020, the European Union was host of over half a million Ukrainian citizens, according to official records of residents collected by Eurostat.
 About half of the Ukrainian citizens in the EU were located in Italy.

-On 24 February 2022, Russia launched a large-scale invasion of Ukraine, which has led to millions of Ukrainian civilians moving to neighboring countries.
-Most have crossed into Poland, and others have gone to Hungary, Moldova, Russia, Slovakia, Romania and other European countries.
+On 24 February 2022, Russia launched a large-scale invasion of Ukraine, which has led to millions of Ukrainian civilians moving to neighbouring countries.
+Most crossed into Poland, Slovakia, and the Czech Republic, and others proceeded to at least temporarily settle in Hungary, Moldova, Germany, Austria, Romania and other European countries.
+Amid the mobilization restrictions the number of illegal border crossess also grows every year, e.g. Romanian Head of the Territorial Inspectorate of the Border Police (ITPF) reported over 13,000 illegal immigrations happening in 2024.